enterstudio/K-locus-caller/README.md

-# This tool has become [Kaptive](https://github.com/katholt/Kaptive/), and any furthur development will occur on that repository.
+# This tool has become [Kaptive](https://github.com/katholt/Kaptive/), and any furthur development will occur in that repository.